microsoft/terminal/doc/specs/#3327 - Application Theming/#3327 - Application Theming.md

 `ActivePaneBorderBrush`: To control the appearance of _active_ pane borders

-In order to respond to the live-updating of the `TermControl`'s background color, we'l need to add some more specific logic beyond simply updating a XAML resource when settings change.
+In order to respond to the live-updating of the `TermControl`'s background color, we'll need to add some more specific logic beyond simply updating a XAML resource when settings change.
 Whenever a `TermControl`'s background color changes, or the active pane in a tab changes:
 * If `tab.background == "terminalBackground"`: